 For information on how to make your home, hotel or restaurant more water efficient, visit Water Saving Tips.

-One Water NYC: Water Demand Management Plan
+Water Demand Management Program

-Water Conservation and Reuse Grants
+Water Conservation and Reuse Grants and Rate Discounts

 To incentivize water savings on private property, we have grants for water efficiency projects at commercial, industrial and multi-family residential properties that include conventional fixture retrofits and/or innovative water saving technologies, such as on-site water reuse.